Aswan Dam: Effects

 Periodic floods and droughts have affected Egypt since ancient times.
 The dam mitigated the effects of floods, such as those in 1964, 1973, and 1988.
 Navigation along the river has been improved, both upstream and downstream of the dam.
 Sailing along the Nile is a favorite tourism activity, which is mainly done during the winter when the natural flow of the Nile would have been too low to allow navigation of cruise ships.
 A new fishing industry has been created around Lake Nasser, though it is struggling due to its distance from any significant markets.
-The annual production was about 35 000 tons in the mid-1990s.
+The annual production was about 35,000 tons in the mid-1990s.
 Factories for the fishing industry and packaging have been set up near the Lake.

+According to a 1971 CIA declassified report, although the High Dam has not created ecological problems as serious as some observers have charged, its construction has brought economic losses as well as gains.
+These losses derive largely from the settling in dam's lake of the rich silt traditionally borne by the Nile.
+To date (1971), the main impact has been on the fishing industry.
+Egypt's Mediterranean catch, which once averaged 35,000–40,000 tons annually, has shrunk to 20,000 tons or less, largely because the loss of plankton nourished by the silt has eliminated the sardine population in Egyptian waters.
+Fishing in high dam's lake may in time at least partly offset the loss of saltwater fish, but only the most optimistic estimates place the eventual catch as high as 15,000–20,000 tons.
+Lack of continuing silt deposits at the mouth of the river also has contributed to a serious erosion problem.
+Commercial fertilizer requirements and salination and drainage difficulties, already large in perennially irrigated areas of Lower and Middle Egypt, will be somewhat increased in Upper Egypt by the change to perennial irrigation.